 - Pupil demographics can also change quickly, so it's best to start taking steps now to increase awareness about racism

 Whether your school is primary or secondary, you can lead discussions about racism.
 You can talk to pupils about race at any age, as long as you adapt your approach.
-We're working on guidance on how to talk to your pupils about race and racism, but take a look at these tips from Equaliteach to get you started.

 Re-frame these discussions if you're worried about resistance

 You can frame these discussions so they're more about what you want to include more of (like anti-racism or inclusivity) – rather than focusing on the thing you want to get rid of (racism).

 Start by working on your understanding of how racism and whiteness affect your school